pt-osda/OSDA-Open-Source-Dependencies-Analysis/README.md

 # OSDA-Open-Source-Dependencies-Analysis
-Analyse Open Source dependencies in projects development.
-Aplication to analyse security and license aspects in Open Source project's dependencies, applicable to Java, npm and .NET platforms.
+Analyse Open Source artifacts in projects development.
+Aplication to analyse security and license aspects in Open Source project's artifacts, applicable to Java, npm and .NET platforms.